TheEarnest/PPP-Results/README.md

-The Results of Applying Prognostic Potential Predictability (PPP)
+The Results of Applying Potential Predictability (PP)
 ==========
->> For calculating Prognostic Potential Predictability (PPP) on nostore-osl
+>> For calculating Potential Predictability (PP) on nostore-oslo
 >> Mainly evaluating if the system is well constrained.

 Author: Mao-Lin Shen (E-mail: maolin.shen@uib.no)